Zeebrugge Raid: Tactical developments

-Zeebrugge bombardment, 12 May 1917
+Zeebrugge, 12 May 1917

 The bombardment opened late because of the need to tow Marshal Soult, slowing the armada and also by a haze off the harbour.
 Two Royal Naval Air Service (RNAS) artillery-observation aircraft from Dunkirk, which had taken off at 2:00 a.m., had to wait from 3:00 a.m. over Zeebrugge for almost two hours.
 The aircraft were met by seven Sopwith Pups from 4 (Naval) Squadron RNAS, which patrolled the coast from 5:45 a.m. as six Sopwith Triplanes of 10 (Naval) Squadron RNAS flew over the fleet.
 One of the artillery-observation aircraft had engine trouble and force-landed in the Netherlands; the other ran short of petrol.
 Firing from the monitors was opened just after 5:00 a.m. and at first fell short; many of the shells failed to explode, which left the aircraft unable to signal the fall of shot.
 The accuracy of the bombardment improved soon after; Marshal Soult hit the target with its twelfth shell and Erebus with its twenty-sixth.
 Terror was most hampered by the loss of one of the aircraft and by dud shells; only forty-five of the 250 shells fired were reported and the observation aircraft had to return because of fuel shortage at 5:30 a.m., leaving the last half-hour of the bombardment reliant on estimated corrections of aim.
 Two relieving aircraft also had engine trouble and failed to arrive.

 In the first hour of the bombardment, German retaliation was limited to anti-aircraft fire and attempts to jam the wireless of the artillery-observation aircraft.
 When the Pups from 4 (Naval) Squadron arrived, twice their number of German Albatros fighters engaged them and some of the aircraft from over the fleet, which joined in the dogfight.
 The British claimed five German aircraft shot down and the fleet was able to complete the bombardment.
 A third patrol later shot down a German seaplane into Ostend harbour and lost one fighter.
 At 6:00 a.m. the ships weighed anchor, just as the Kaiser Wilhelm battery opened fire.
 Two seaplanes which attempted to approach the fleet were driven off by British fighter seaplanes, which escorted the fleet home.
 Bacon returned with the impression that the bombardment had succeeded but aerial photographs taken the following week revealed that about fifteen shells had landed within a few yards of the lock gates on the western side and four shells had fallen just as close on the eastern side.
 The basin north of the locks had been hit and some damage caused to the docks but Zeebrugge remained open to German destroyers and U-boats.
 The Admiralty concluded that had the monitors been ready to fire as soon as the observer in the artillery-observation aircraft signalled or if the shoot had been reported throughout, the lock gates would have been hit.
 Bacon made preparations to bombard Ostend harbour.